Dr. James Morrow

 A native of Baltimore, Maryland, Cristian Cantu began his professional music studies at the Baltimore School for the Arts prior to earning his Bachelor of the Arts degree from Columbus State University in Columbus, Georgia, graduating cum laude, where he studied under Constantina Tsolainou and performed in the school’s top collegiate large and chamber ensembles as a horn player and tenor participating in national and regional conferences such as GMEA and CBDNA.
 Cristian is currently earning his Master of Music degree in Choral Conducting at the University of Texas at Austin, under the instruction of Dr. James Morrow, where he performs in the UT Chamber Singers, and The Bach Cantata Project.

-In addition to directing Austin Cantorum, Cristian is also a member of the San Antonio Chamber Choir, Austin Baroque Orchestra, Ars Longa Ensemble, Inversion Ensemble, and St. David’s Episcopal Church Compline Choir.
+In addition to directing Austin Cantorum, Cristian is also a vocal artist with the San Antonio Chamber Choir, Austin Baroque Orchestra, Texas Early Music Project, Texas Bach Festival, and St. David’s Episcopal Church Choirs.
+Additionally, Cristian is on the board of the Central Texas Choral Consortium as Webmaster and Secretary.
 Outside of rehearsal, you can catch Cristian enjoying a latte at one of his favorite local coffee shops, or having a glass of wine and good food with friends.

 Contact Cristian at email@example.com